+There were five cohorts in the Phase 1 MAD trial.
+In the MAD trial, all doses were well tolerated with no SAEs and all drug related TEAEs were rated as mild (grade 1).
 Figure 10 below shows the pharmacokinetic profile of RAP-219 following the two highest single doses from the SAD trial and following the last dose (Day 28) of the two highest dose levels (Cohorts 4 and 5) in the MAD trial.
 Cohort 4 of the MAD trial was dosed at 0.75 mg per day for 28 days and achieved projected receptor occupancy of 70 percent at day 28 trough.
 Cohort 5 of the MAD trial was dosed at 0.75 mg per day for 5 days followed by 1.25 mg per day for 23 days.
-Data from Cohort 5 indicated maximum exposures (Cmax) up to 3-fold higher than those achieved following the highest single dose (3 mg) in the Phase 1 SAD trial (see Figure 10 below).
+Unaudited blinded data from Cohort 5 indicated maximum exposures (Cmax) up to 3-fold higher than those achieved following the highest single dose (3 mg) in the Phase 1 SAD trial (see Figure 10 below).
 Furthermore, in Cohort 5, 50 percent projected receptor occupancy first occurred at approximately day 6 of dosing (at trough).
 No drug related TEAEs were observed in any subject in Cohort 5.
 Based on these results, the dosing regimen used in Cohort 5 has been chosen as the proposed dose for our Phase 2a proof-of-concept trial.
 These observations from the MAD trial, notably the absence of any drug related CNS AEs in Cohort 5, are consistent with the targeted action of RAP-219 to regions of the CNS where TARPg8 AMPAR is present, in contrast to the effects of other approved ASMs.
+We anticipate providing final results from the MAD trial in